sgowtham/GreaterCommonGood/README.md

 Disclaimer
 -------------------

 This and other associated files are distributed in the hope that they will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
-Note that if you decide to do so, you are doing so entirely at your very own discretion and that neither the author nor Michigan Technological University is responsible for any/all damage -- intellectual and/or otherwise.
+Note that if you decide to do so, you are doing so entirely at your very own discretion.
+Neither the author nor Michigan Technological University is responsible for any/all damage
+- intellectual and/or otherwise.

+If you found one or more of these to be useful, consider sharing your work or improvisations (or at least a relevant portion thereof) in public domain and make our common well knowledge a little deeper and a little richer than what it is now.

 Got questions?
 Need help?
 -------------------